5 Tips Marketing to Gen Z

 No Comments

-You may be thinking, I’ve dealt with Baby boomers, Gen X, Millennials, so what is any different about Gen Z?
-As noted, they will become a major percentage of the consumer base next year.
-Moreover, it is worth pointing out that they are the first generation that has spent their “entire” lives with social media.
+You may be thinking, I’ve dealt with Baby Boomers, Gen X, Millennials, so what is different about Gen Z?
+As noted, they will become a significant percentage of the consumer base next year.
+Moreover, it is worth pointing out that they are the first generation to spend their “entire” lives with social media.

-From generation to generation we see social and corporate shifts.
-This includes the shifts in corporate structure from top-down to a more collaborative team-driven approach, the adoption of more flexible work schedules and open office space. it has also seen a rise in the adoption of social responsibility, and the types of messages promoted and the way they are delivered.
+From generation to generation, we see social and corporate shifts.
+This includes the shift in corporate structure from top-down to a more collaborative team-driven approach, the adoption of more flexible work schedules, and open office space.
+We have also seen a rise in the adoption of social responsibility and the types of messages promoted and the way they are delivered.

-Social media was seen as the end-all open network that would usher in a utopian connectin around the globe.
-It has made the world a bit smaller, allowing people from distant parts of the planet to learn from one another, while also recently seeing Twitter and Facebook becoming a place to promote misinformation, Governments are struggling with social media.
+Social media was seen as the end-all open network that would usher in a utopian global connection.
+It has made the world a bit smaller, allowing people from distant parts of the planet to learn from one another.
+It has also recently seen Twitter and Facebook becoming a place to promote misinformation.
+Governments are struggling with social media.
 And, especially with misinformation is impacting public opinion, and thus, elections around the world. like India

-So the “digital natives” as they are referred to, are having a big impact on company brands.
-They are the most diverse, opinioned generation is history.
-It is no longer just about pushing content to them, but what kind of content, the packing of the content, and narrowly focusing on who that content is packaged for.
-Gen Z absorbs and relates to social media differently then those before them.
+So the “digital natives,” as they are referred to, have a big impact on company brands.
+They are the most diverse, opinionated generation in history.
+It is no longer just about pushing content to them, but what kind of content, the packaging of the content, and narrowly focusing on who that content is packaged for.
+Gen Z absorbs and relates to social media differently than those before them.
 So to reach and engage them, you have to rethink your strategies.

 If you want to tap their interest and attention, you have to understand their perspective of social media.